 - White glue

-Cut out the flat bottom of each bowl, then trace the cap of a bottle onto it.
+- Cut out the flat bottom of each bowl, then trace the cap of a bottle onto it.
 Cut around the traced circle to create a flower shape.

-Use the drill to create a hole in the top of each bottle cap that is just wide enough for a straw to fit through.
+- Use the drill to create a hole in the top of each bottle cap that is just wide enough for a straw to fit through.

-Punch a hole in the center of each red plastic flower and thread each one onto the end of a straw.
+- Punch a hole in the center of each red plastic flower and thread each one onto the end of a straw.
 Insert the straw into the cap of a bottle and seal with white glue.
 Make sure the bend of the straw is just outside the cap opening so the straw bends at an angle as it comes out of the bottle.
 This is where the hummingbird will drink from!

-Arrange the flower so it is at the end of the straw’s bend to attract the hummingbirds.
+- Arrange the flower so it is at the end of the straw’s bend to attract the hummingbirds.
 Glue in place.
 (You’ll need to remove the cap to add nectar to the bottles, so keep that in mind as you apply glue!)
 My son loved applying the glue!

 We attached all three of our bottles together in a pyramid shape so to create a buffet to attract lots of hummingbirds!
 Use the rubber band to go around the top and hold the bottles together.

-Homemade Hummingbird Nectar
+Homemade Hummingbird Nectar Recipe

 - 4 cups water